logicmagix/tide42/README.md

 ## Latest News

 # 09.02.25
 - Recent update check changes were reverted due to slow startup and edge cases.
-Please re-install tide42 if you cloned or updated between 6:00pm and 12:00pm EST
+Please re-install tide42 if you cloned or updated on 09/02/2025 between6:00pm and 12:00pm EST
 - The keybind mappings \z and \b now focus the file editor with NERDTree shown or hidden.
 - Active and unsaved tabs may be closed with :BD (unsaved work will be lost)
 - Tabs can be cycled through the file editor buffer.
 Only inactive tabs may be closed.